kelseyn12/carecircle/TERMS_OF_USE.md

 - **You can delete**: You can delete your updates anytime

 ### Our App
-- **We own the app**: The Care Circle app and its features belong to us
+- **We own the app**: The CareCircle Connect app and its features belong to us
 - **You can use it**: We give you permission to use the app as intended

 ## Important Disclaimers

 ### Not Medical Advice
-- **Not a medical device**: Care Circle is not a medical device
+- **Not a medical device**: CareCircle Connect is not a medical device
 - **Not medical advice**: We don't provide medical advice or diagnosis
 - **Not HIPAA-covered**: We're not a healthcare provider
 - **Talk to doctors**: Always consult healthcare professionals for medical decisions